Dean's scholarships are open to returning undergraduate students pursuing one of the College of Fine and Performing Arts

 Disbursement of scholarship award is contingent upon receipt of a thank you letter.
 This letter must be one single-sided page (8 ½ “x 11” sheet), single spaced, with a handwritten signature.

 More information on thank you letters will be provided with the award notification, including the letter's deadline.

 Scholarships are disbursed in equal amounts during the Fall, Winter, and Spring quarters.

 You must notify the Dean’s office in writing (email is accepted) if you will not be attending all 3 terms.
-Notification must be received prior to 4:30 PM PDT on Friday, May 26, 2023 to prevent loss of all or part of your scholarship award.
+Notification must be received prior to 4:30 PM PDT on the last Friday of May following your application to prevent loss of all or part of your scholarship award.